xdietcode/mkitchen/README.md

 <br>
 <br>
 <h2 align="center">About</h2>
 Time-consuming is one of the biggest problems when people prepare for their meals of the day.
-Minimalist Kitchen website offers easy 30 minutes or less recipe collections, recipes related groceries and kitchenware one-stop online shopping, which can take a lot of stress off.
+Minimalist Kitchen website offers easy 30 minutes or less recipe collections, recipes related groceries and kitchenware one-stop online shopping, which can make cooking fun and easy.

-The MVP of this website aims to demonstrate how users can navigate the website.
-After the website MVP is established, add-on features developments can help to grow the number of visitors and optimize their journey in the early stage.
+**Our Mission:**
+Minimalist Kitchen aims to provide customers the best collections of recipes that can be used to cook delicious foods with minimal ingredients requirements, accompanied with our upcoming add-on features  to help optimize their recipe searching and shopping related ingredients experience all in one.
 <br>
 <br>
 <br>